You Belong To Me

 “Wow.”
 Karina said, reaching out and taking it off her hand.
 “It looks like real gold.
 Allow me to study its authenticity.”
 She began peering closely at it.

-“I hate to challenge your expertise but without your glasses, I’m afraid we won’t have the right findings.”
-Jacob said to her and held out his hand to receive it.
-Karina rolled her eyes and handed it over to Jacob who received it and raised it closely to his eyes, studying it for a few seconds.
+“I hate to challenge your expertise," Jacob said to her. "but without your glasses, I’m afraid we won’t have the right findings.”
+He held out his hand to receive it.
+Karina rolled her eyes and handed it over to him.
+Jacob received it and raised it closely to his eyes, studying it for a few seconds.

 “Hmn.
 You didn’t tell us you’ve met a rich man, Arda.”
 He said.
-“This is pure gold and the pendant looks so…captivating.”
+“This is pure gold and the pendant looks really captivating.”

 “Finally, Arda is dating.”
 Karina teased.
 “Come on, tell us something.
 Who is it from?”